robertZaufall/mindmanager_ai/readme.md

 cd mindmanager_ai
 ```
 Copy all repository files to this location as the Automator workflows contain this path.
-Alternatively you can clone the repository in Terminal:
+Alternatively, you can clone the repository in Terminal:
 ```
 cd ~/
 mkdir git